AlexanderPetrovPanov/COBOL-74_Chapter.4_ISBN0340203838/README.md

 ```
 cobc -x SALT.cbl
 ```
 Because its COBOL-74 you will need, like i've do the code indentation from the first position.
 The original reason was dealing with punch cards.
 Cobol kept the first 6 positions for a line sequence number.
 Column 7 was a continuation / comment / debug / form-feed.
 "Area A", or Columns 8-11, indicated certain special language artifacts like 01 levels, section or paragraph names, et al. "Area B", or Columns 12 - 72, was for open code.
 Columns 73 - 80 were for OS sequence numbers.
-Search in internet, read books, manualr, RFC or ask AI (hire you should know what to ask).<br/>
+Search in internet, read books, manuals, RFC or ask AI (hire you should know what to ask).<br/>
 [https://public.support.unisys.com/aseries/docs/ClearPath-MCP-19.0/86000296-211.pdf](https://public.support.unisys.com/aseries/docs/ClearPath-MCP-19.0/86000296-211.pdf)<br/>
 [https://public.support.unisys.com/aseries/docs/ClearPath-MCP-20.0/86000130-307.pdf](https://public.support.unisys.com/aseries/docs/ClearPath-MCP-20.0/86000130-307.pdf)<br/>
 These two PDFs are COBOL ANSI-74 Programming Reference Manual Volume 1 and Volume 2<br/><br/>